LanaCreegan/Recipe-Blog-PP4/README.md

 * Users can create, view, edit and delete their recipes

 Recipe Interaction:
-* Users can leave a comment on a recipe and save a recipe.
+* Users can leave like a recipe.
 The user needs to be logged in to interact with recipes.

 Responsiveness:
 * Create a website that is fully responsive for desktop, tablet and mobile.